johnsonjh/dps8m-proxy/README.md

 * ✅ User access to TELNET features (*e.g.*, line BREAK, AYT) and statistics
 * ✅ Transparent key remapping mode (translating movement keys to Emacs sequences)
 * ✅ Optional support for management using `systemd` on Linux (running in a sandbox)
-* ✅ Optional mDNS-SD (Multicast DNS Service Discovery) announcements for listeners
+* ✅ Optional mDNS (Multicast DNS) DNS-SD service advertisements for listeners
 * ✅ Link filtering
 * ✅ Live streaming connection sharing (read‑only)
   * 🤝 Allows users to share their session with one or more viewers